SUSAN ALEXIS BROWN

 The Civil Team at the NU MatSci 5k 2019

 I am a second year PhD student of Civil Engineering, in the Materials, Mechanics, and Structures group at Northwestern University.
-I received a Bachelors of Science in Civil Engineering from the University of Southern California, and a Bachelors of Science in Physics from Gordon College.
+I received a Bachelor of Science in Civil Engineering from the University of Southern California and a Bachelor of Science in Physics from Gordon College.
 My undergraduate research studied the corrosion properties of CuAlM superelastic alloys, for use in seismic applications and improving building resiliency.
-Since joining Northwestern I have focused on long-term deformation of wood structures.
+I received a Master of Science from Northwestern in 2020.
+My current research focuses on long-term deformation of wood structures.

-Study of long term deformation in wood structures due to creep and environmental factors, with the goal of forming a wood FEA model for application in timber design.
+Study of the long-term deformation in wood structures due to creep and environmental factors, including development of a database of experimental studies.

-Implementation of creep prediction models derived from database analysis in FEA simulation.
+Implementation of creep prediction models derived from the database in FEA modeling.

 Mechanics of timber structural elements such as cross-laminated timber (CLT) and glue-laminated beams.

 Application of previously developed creep model to laminated structures, with the incorporation of glue creep between the layers